-Security Group Calls on Kosovo to Continue Talks with Serbia
+Security group calls on Kosovo to continue talks with Serbia

-Kosovo's leaders must continue European Union-facilitated talks aimed at normalizing ties with Serbia, a European security official said Friday amid rising tensions between the two countries.
 The head of the 57-nation Organization for Security and Cooperation in Europe met with senior officials and political leaders in Pristina to express concern about the situation.
+"Restoring a positive trend of normalization of relations is key to progress and stability," Lamberto Zannier said in a statement emailed to The Associated Press.

 Discussions